Why You Should Choose iOS When Building Your First Mobile App

 By

 When designing a new mobile application, the biggest question you will need to ask yourself is where to launch it.
-The best decision you can make would be to start building for just a single platform at a time.
-It is always better to start small and later move on to other devices and platforms.
+The best decision you can make is to start building for just one platform at a time.
+It is always better to start small and move on to other devices and platforms later.

 Mastering a single platform is already a tough challenge.
 You need to test your app to know and understand all of the possible development difficulties so that you can build experience in one mobile operating system before moving on to the next.